There many resources to help you with the Kubuntu Focus.

 A: There are two mechanisms that autostart apps.
 First, there is the autostart list.
-You may toggled or remove apps from this list using
+You may toggle or remove apps in this list using

 System Settings > Startup and Shutdown > AutoStart.
 The second mechanism is the session manager which reopens apps you were running the last time you signed out.
 If you do not want to see apps again, exit them and then explicitly sign-out by using

 App Launcher > Leave > Log Out.
 When you sign-in again, the apps should not reappear.

 Sometimes apps can be tenacious and both of these mechanisms must be used.
 For example, to prevent Dropbox from autostarting, first toggle the autostart off, then click on the Dropbox icon in the system tray and select

 Quit Dropbox, and then log out.
 The steps for KeePassXC are similar.
 Of course, if you do not need an app that autostarts you can simply remove it using the Discover software center.

 Q: I would like to change the fonts in Virtual Terminals (TTYs).
 How can I do this?

 A: This article shows how.
 We do not add this be default because this would deviate from the stock Kubuntu installation.